paultcochrane/blog-travis-ci-com/_posts/2014-07-16-upcoming-vm-updates.md

 ### Go VM

-Default is now 1.3.

-Version 1.2.2 is available.
+Version 1.2.2 is also preinstalled.

 ### Node.js VM